Topic: Filing a Texas Car Accident Injury Claim – Call (214) 747-5240 for Help Now!

 - Interviewing and obtaining legally admissible fact affidavits from witnesses to your collision;

 - Utilizing the Freedom of Information Act to obtain relevant documents associated with your automobile accident.

-Remember: Most people experience increased adrenaline and/or shock following an car accident which might mask pain or discomfort.
+Remember: Most people experience increased adrenaline and/or shock following an car accident which might mask pain or discomfort from their injury.
 In addition, many auto accident injury victims do not start to experience increased pain until a day or two after the collision.

 Additionally, small children and infants can sustain injuries that are not readily apparent without professional medical attention.
 For instance, children under 1 year old are up to 4 times more susceptible to rib fractures in car accidents than older children and such injuries may only be found by a doctor.